timescale/docs/timescaledb/overview/core-concepts/index.md

 executed against TimescaleDB's data structures.

-This extension model allows the database to take advantage of the richness of PostgreSQL, from 40+ data types (from integers, floats, strings, timestamps, to arrays and JSON data types), to a dozen types of indexes, to complex schemas, to an advanced query planner, and to a larger extension ecosystem that plays nicely with TimescaleDB (including geo-spatial support through PostGIS, monitoring with pg_stat_statements, foreign data wrappers, and more).
+This extension model allows the database to take advantage of the richness of PostgreSQL, from 40+ data types (integers, floats, strings, timestamps, to arrays and JSON data types), to a dozen types of indexes, to complex schemas, to an advanced query planner, and to a larger extension ecosystem that plays nicely with TimescaleDB (including geo-spatial support through PostGIS, monitoring with pg_stat_statements, foreign data wrappers, and more).

 This design also allows TimescaleDB to take advantage of PostgreSQL's maturity from a reliability, robustness, security, and ecosystem perspective.
 One can use PostgreSQL's physical replication to create multiple replicas for higher- availability and scaling read queries; snapshots and incremental WAL streaming for continuous backups to support full point-in-time recovery; role-based